-- To make buttercream, beat the butter at medium-high speed until smooth, about 20 seconds using a standing mixer with the whisk attachment.
+- To make the buttercream, beat the butter at medium-high speed until smooth, about 20 seconds using a standing mixer with the whisk attachment.
 Scrape seeds from vanilla bean into butter and beat mixture at medium-high speed to combine, about 15 seconds.

-- Scrape down the sides of the bowl, add vanilla and heavy cream, and beat at medium speed until incorporated, then increase speed to medium-high and beat until fluffy, about 4 minutes, scraping down bowl at least once at the halfway mark.
+- Scrape down the sides of the bowl, add vanilla and heavy cream, and beat at medium speed until incorporated, then increase speed to medium-high and beat until fluffy, about 4 minutes, scraping down the bowl at least once at the halfway mark.